gsbullmer/conference-central/README.md

 #### Explain your design choices

 Session entities belong to a Conference object.
-Each has a name, highlights, list of speaker keys, a duration, a session type, session date, start time of the session, and user ID of the creator.
+Each has a name, highlights, list of speaker keys, a duration, a session type, session date, and start time of the session.
+The highlights property could be lengthy and doesn't need to be indexed, so it is a TextProperty.
+The duration property is the number of minutes the session will last, so it is an IntegerProperty.
 The speaker keys should be email addresses since those are unique identifiers.
+The typeOfSession property is limited to the TypeOfSession list, so its a StringProperty, but the SessionForm field is an EnumField tied to TypeOfSession class.
+The date property is only the date, so its a DateProperty.
+The startTime property is only the time, so its a TimeProperty.
 Endpoints available allow a user to create a session, get all sessions of a conference via a websafe conference key, get all sessions of a conference of a certain type via a websafe conference key and type of session, and get all sessions by a certain speaker via speaker's email address.

 Speakers are entities.
 Each contains the speaker's display name and email address.
-Endpoints available allow a user to get a speaker, and update an existing speaker's display name.
-When a user attempts to retrieve a speaker and it doesn't exist, one is created, setting the display name equal to the email address supplied.
+Endpoints available allow a user to get a speaker, create a speaker, and update an existing speaker's display name and email.

 ### Task 2: Add Sessions to User Wishlist